LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/05-creating-luvi-bundles.md

 ---
 sidebar_position: 6
-slug: /docs/tutorial/packages-and-bundles
+slug: /docs/tutorial/bundles
 ---

-# Packages and Bundles
+# Self-Contained Bundles

 Until now, we've only used the ``luvit`` executable.
 The time has finally come to learn about the other tools we've downloaded earlier.